damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

 - **Comments:**

-  - *One of the main advantages of manufacturing technology is quality enhancement.*
-  - *Manufacturing technologies help boost operational productivity in various ways.
-They remarkably increase flexibility by giving manufacturers the option to “have it their way”.*
   - *The standard file formats support rapid prototyping, 3D printing, and the surface geometry of a 3D design without the possibility for modification.
 For example, the standard design file formats include: CAD files in an interchange format (STL format), 2D drawings (SVG or JPEG), Manufacturing export formats (G-code, STEP-NC), Circuit board design formats (Gerber RS-274X, Excellon file.*